sigstore/k8s-manifest-sigstore/example/verify-resource-library/README.md

 }
 ```

+In the sample code, a light-weight mock Kubernetes cluster is configured on memory right after execution, and a signed configmap resource will be created there.

+Some specific fields in the configmap were changed after signing, but these fields are configured as `IgnoreFields`, so `VerifyResource()` allows the changes and signature verification will pass without any errors.

-This is the expected output of the sample code.
+The following is the expected output of the sample code.

 ```
 $ go run sample.go